mitchelloharawild/talk-jsm-ggtime/README.md

 <!-- badges: end -->

-Slides and notes for a presentation about ggtime at JSM 2025 (XX August 2025).
+Slides and notes for a presentation about ggtime at JSM 2025 (5th August 2025).

 <!-- A recording of this presentation is available on YouTube here: <https://www.youtube.com/watch?v=> -->